openedx-unsupported/configuration/playbooks/roles/jenkins_analytics/README.md

 * `ANALYTICS_SCHEDULE_SECURE_REPO_URL`: Optional URL for the git repo that contains the `analytics-secure-configuration`.
 * `ANALYTICS_SCHEDULE_SECURE_REPO_VERSION`: Optional branch/tagname to checkout
   for the secure repo.
-Default is "master"
+Default is "master".
 * `ANALYTICS_SCHEDULE_SECURE_REPO_DEST`: Optional target dir for the the secure repo clone.
-Default is `analytics-secure-config`
+Default is `analytics-secure-config`.
 * `ANALYTICS_SCHEDULE_SECURE_REPO_CREDENTIAL_ID`: Credential id with read
   access to the secure repo.
 Optional if the secure repo isn't private.
   See *Jenkins credentials* below for details.